metallb/metallb/website/content/release-notes/_index.md

 Action required if updating from 0.7.x:

-- The `speaker` DaemonSet now specifies a toleration to run on Kubernetes control plane nodes that have the standard "master" taint.
+- The `speaker` DaemonSet now specifies a toleration to run on Kubernetes control plane nodes that have the standard, unfortunately named "master" taint.
 If you don't want MetalLB to run on control plane nodes, you need to remove that toleration from the manifest.
 - The manifest and Helm chart both now specify a `PodSecurityPolicy` allowing the `speaker` DaemonSet to request the elevated privileges it needs.
 If your cluster enforces pod security policies, you should